 Finding An Inspector

-When buying a mobile homein Dallas, Texas DFW area off the MLS, you will always want to hire your own inspector.
+When buying a mobile homein Dallas, Texas off the MLS, you will always want to hire your own inspector.
 Take some time to interview a few, and ask to speak to others that have used their services.
 Don’t use an inspector recommended by the seller or their agent.
 While most people are ethical, there are a few out there that might tell you nothing is wrong, when in fact, there is a severe problem.

 What Do They Look For?

 There are 10 common things property inspectors will look at.
 These include:

 - The structure of the mobile home, making sure things are square and not sinking into the ground.

 - The grounds the property is on, making sure sheds, railing and even the plants used in the landscaping are up to snuff.

 - The roof of the mobile home.
 A critical element of the mobile house, the inspector will get up on the roof and walk around.
 Unfortunately, it can be difficult to detect leaks until a rainstorm comes through.

 - The exterior of the manufactured home.
 They will look for damage, chipping paint, mold, decay and more.